Gruntfuggly/triggertaskonsave/README.md

 When the task is running a status bar item is shown with the task name.
 Clicking this will stop the task.

+*Note: This extension is for triggering vscode tasks, as defined in your `.vscode/tasks.json`*

 ## Installing

 You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.triggertaskonsave).